If you’re here, it probably means you’re fairly aware of what a tender is, how the process works and how to create your best tender response.

 Once a project contract is awarded, the head contractor’s estimating team will hand over the project to the contract administrators who will pick from the subbies who tendered for the job.

 Your focus here needs to be knocking their socks off with a great quote at tender time with great pricing (competitive pricing – but don’t undersell yourself).
 Estimators will recommend subbies to the contract administrators, but you’re going to want to follow up with them once the tender is awarded.

 Even if they don’t put out a request for quote, if you keep an eye on the project closely, you can reach out to the builder directly and try to get in front of them for consideration.

-If you sign up to EstimateOne you’ll also get alerts when a project is awarded to a builder (less checking in constantly – you have better things to do) plus all the key contacts you could need for head builders.
+If you sign up to EstimateOne you’ll also get alerts (contract notices) when a project is awarded to a builder (less checking in constantly – you have better things to do) plus all the key contacts you could need for head builders.
 We’re here to help everyone and that includes our subbies in the construction industry!

 Sometimes head contractors don’t even consider subbies until they need them 12-24 months down the track, particularly finishing trades like plastering and painting.

 Our Awarded Contract Information system can let you filter contracts that have closed in a certain period of time so that they are more relevant to you for your trade.